CODE OF CONDUCT

 8. Review

-The Policy shall be reviewed on an annual basis or as mandated by the regulatory requirement
+The Policy shall be reviewed every two years or as mandated by the regulatory requirement.

 SCHEDULE OF CHARGES